udima-university/moodle-mod_jitsi/README.md

 ## Disclaimer

 This plugin is maintained by UDIMA University (www.udima.es) and is not related or partner with 8x8 Inc. nor with "Jitsi as a Service" (JaaS).
+This plugin is maintained by UDIMA University (www.udima.es) and is not related or partner with 8x8 Inc. nor with "Jitsi as a Service" (JaaS).